Acsigen/sysadmin-playground/Automation/terraform.md

 terraform apply -var "subnet_prefix=10.0.1.0/24"
 ```

-Variables values can also be stored inside a file.
-That file has the extension ```.tfvars``` and can have the following content:
+Variables values can also be stored inside a `.tfvar` file like this:

 ```terraform
 subnet_prefix = "10.0.1.0/24"